Tagg Bozied

-Robert Tanios Taggert "Tagg" Bozied (born July 24, 1979) is a former American professional baseball first baseman.
+Robert Tanios Taggert "Tagg" Bozied (born July 24, 1979) is an American former professional baseball first baseman.
 He was an All-American college baseball player as well as member of the United States national baseball team.

 Baseball career

 High school career

 Son of Bob Bozied, a college football coach for over 40 years, Tagg says he grew up understanding the importance of team.
 He watched his father take Augustana College, a Division II team to two playoff appearances.
 Bozied graduated from Arvada High School in Arvada, Colorado.
 At Arvada, Bozied was named to the Class 4A All-State football team with a 4.0 GPA.

 College career

 Bozied attended the University of San Francisco (USF).
 In 1999, he won a Triple Crown in the West Coast Conference, earning him Player of the Year honors.
 He hit .412 with 30 home runs and 82 RBI; he was 10 homers ahead of runner-up Jason Bay.
 Bozied also led the Conference with 71 runs.
 He slugged .936, the highest mark in all of NCAA Division I and tied for the second-most homers in Division I. Baseball America named him second-team All-American at designated hitter behind Ken Harvey.
 He was named a first-team third baseman Collegiate Baseball All-American.

 Bozied spent 1999 with the United States national baseball team, hitting .303 with a .439 slugging percentage as their main first baseman (Xavier Nady manned third, Bozied's position at the University of San Francisco.
 The collegiate Team USA did not play in any major international tournaments that year.
 Bozied fell to .359 with 14 homers and 52 RBI as a junior in 2000, finishing sixth in the West Coast Conference in average and fourth in homers.
 He made All-Conference at third base.
 In 2001, his senior season, Bozied hit .335 with 12 homers, 20 steals and 51 runs for USF.
 He was once again the All-Conference pick at third base.
 USF retired Bozied's #19.